Thomas (bishop of Finland): Uprising in Tavastia

 Violent anti-church clashes in Tavastia, central Finland, mentioned in a letter by Pope Gregorius IX in 1237, have been attributed to Thomas' harsh methods of Christianization, but without direct evidence for that conjecture.
 The letter, addressed to the archbishop of Uppsala, does not mention the bishop or diocese of Finland in any way.
 Information about the uprising originated from the temporarily sidelined archbishop, who seems to have used the occasion to remind the pope about Uppsala's earlier contributions to the missionary work in the north.
 The pope clearly had not known where Tavastia exactly was, and eloquently urged the archbishop to send in a crusade.

 The Livonian Brothers of the Sword had been all but annihilated in the Battle of Saule in 1236.
 Even if there is no other evidence of their presence in Finland than the earlier papal letter from 1232, both the archbishop and the Tavastians seem to have been on the move right after their demise.
 There also had been a revolt against the Germans in Estonia in 1236.

 Based on the letter, some historians have tried to date the so-called Second Swedish Crusade to 1238 or 1239, listing it as Thomas' accomplishments as well.

 Battle of the Neva

 Thomas is speculated to have been one of the driving forces behind the Battle of the Neva, a disputed Swedish-Novgorodian conflict that took place in 1240.
-The speculation is based on the 14th-century Russian Primary Chronicle mention of Finns and Tavastians fighting on the Swedish side, which according to some historians would have been organized by the bishop.
+The speculation is based on the 14th-century Novgorod First Chronicle mention of Finns and Tavastians fighting on the Swedish side, which according to some historians would have been organized by the bishop.
 However, as the Chronicle also lists the very unlikely Norwegians as allies, the information is regarded as mid-14th century propaganda, depicting Sweden as being in control of Norway, Finland and Tavastia.